kylel2672/cyoadventure/choice2/great.md

 ## You went to college and got a great job afterwards!
-You are also really rich
+You are also really rich.
 ---
 ![]()
 ---